 Too many people expect that once they resolve to do something, they will get results quickly.
 When they start working hard at their goal and don’t see immediate results, they give up.
 (This is a huge reason why people fail at things like losing weight or saving money).
 These are long-term goals (or should be) and homesteading is no different.
 Remember that saying “Rome wasn’t built in a day,” and resolve to commit to this lifestyle for the long-haul.

-The longer you work at it, the more you will learn and grow and create the life you want.
+The longer you work at it, the more you’ll learn and grow and create the life you want.
 The results will come, but you need to resolve to keep going even when you feel like giving up.
 Because at times, you will.
 Which brings me to the next “R”…

 Homesteading and living a self-reliant lifestyle comes with soooo many challenges.
-Crops fail, animals die, jars don’t seal, equipment breaks down and costs more money than you save by doing things yourself… It can get a bit disheartening to say the least, and if you’re not resilient, it can break you down.
+Crops fail, animals die, jars don’t seal, equipment breaks down and costs more money than you save by doing things yourself, plus homesteaders face the same challenges and stressors as other people on top of all this.
+It can get a bit disheartening to say the least, and if you’re not resilient, it can break you down.